erblemoof/wow5box/addons/ActionBarTargeting/readme.txt

     * `FollowMain`: Clone follows your main.
     * `TargetToon{1-n}`: Targets characters 1-n in your team, irrespective of party position.
 The macro for each button is slightly different for each character in a team.
 For example, take a team of 3 shamans:
-Katator, Ketator and Kitator.
+Toon1, Toon2 and Toon3.
 Each shaman uses the Lightning Bolt macro shown above for their primary nuke.
-On shaman 1 (Katator) `SetOffensiveTarget` looks like this:
+On shaman 1 `SetOffensiveTarget` looks like this:

 {{{
 /startattack
 /stopmacro [exists,harm,nodead]
-/assist [bar:2] Ketator; [bar:3] Kitator
+/assist [bar:2] Toon2; [bar:3] Toon3
 }}}

-With the current actionbar page set to 1, Katator is the main, so all this macro does is start her auto-attack.
-She he will cast her lightning bolt as usual, at whatever she has targeted.
+With the current actionbar page set to 1, Toon1 is the main, so all this macro does is start his auto-attack.
+He he will cast his lightning bolt as usual, at whatever he has targeted.
+(Note: `bar` is a short form for the `actionbar` conditional.)

-On shaman 2 though (Ketator), `SetOffensiveTarget` looks like this:
+On shaman 2 though, `SetOffensiveTarget` looks like this:

 {{{
 /startattack
 /stopmacro [exists,harm,nodead]
-/assist [bar:1] Katator; [bar:3] Kitator
+/assist [bar:1] Toon1; [bar:3] Toon3
 }}}

-Now Ketator will attack Katator's target, unless she already has a living, hostile target of her own (sticky targeting).
-To switch roles and make Ketator the main just hit the key to switch to actionbar page 2.
+Now Toon2 will attack Toon1's target, unless he already has a living, hostile target of his own (sticky targeting).
+To switch roles and make Toon2 the main just hit the key to switch to actionbar page 2.

 The macros for the other ActionBarTargeting buttons work along similar lines.
 To see the generated code for all buttons use the command `/abt print` in game.